BACK

 Exemptions

-Unfortunately, the PAL rules had unintended consequences for small landlords working diligently to improve their businesses.
+Unfortunately, the PAL rules had unintended consequences for small landlords working diligently on a substantial basis to improve their businesses.

-Because most smaller rental businesses typically have losses for multiple years, Congress used exemptions to relax the PAL rules and help people who probably aren’t exploiting the rules anyways.
+Because most smaller rental businesses typically have losses for multiple years, Congress used exemptions to relax the PAL rules and help people who demonstrate active participation and probably aren’t exploiting the rules anyways.

 $25,000 Offset